strongo/decimal/README.md

-# decimal
+# Package `github.com/strongo/decimal`

 Decimal 64 bit implementation to represent money values in GoLang.
+Based on int64.

-Based on int64 with precision of 2 digits after point.
+At the moment provides just a single type `Decimal64p2` with precision of 2 digits after point.

-In simple words it stores value as integer amount of cents.
+In simple words it stores value as 64 bits integer amount of cents.

 E.g. `1.43` will be stored as `int64(143)` but when rendered as string will be represented as `"1.43"`.

 ```go
 package example